MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 %}

-Most of my articles were written in the 2nd and 3rd quarters of the year, which is exactly the opposite of last year.
+Most of my articles were written in the 2nd and 3rd quarters of the year, which is exactly the opposite of 2022.

 <div class="flex flex-wrap flex-center gap-4">
   {%